vosaul/status.im/source/research/pfs.md

 When a user adds a new account, a new `installation-id` will be generated.
 The device should be paired as soon as possible if other devices are present.
 Once paired the contacts will be notified of the new device and it will be included in further communications.

 Any time a bundle from your $IK$ but different `installation-id` is received, the device is added to the pairing group.
 From now on any message sent by one device will also be sent to any device in the pairing group.
-Eventually devices will have to be explicitly confirmed by the user (TO BE IMPLEMENTED).
+Eventually devices will have to be explicitly confirmed by the user _(TO BE IMPLEMENTED)_.

-Upon receiving a new bundle from it's own $IK$ the following operation are performed:
+Upon receiving a new bundle from it's own `$IK$` the following operation are performed:

 1) For each signed-pre-key if the local version is < then the one received or is missing, the local version will be updated/added.
 2) If the received bundle is missing the receiving installation-id, the bundle will be updated with the receiving installation-id and current signed-pre-key/version.

-After this steps a new contact-code/bundle will be generated which will include pairing information.
+After this step a new contact-code/bundle will be generated which will include pairing information.

 The bundle will be propagated to contacts through contact updates.
 The user will be notified to update their contact-code in any other place where it might be stored.
 (TO BE IMPLEMENTED).